Newspaper Page Text

 executive secretary of the College

-Street branch of the Y. M. € A
+Street branch of the Y. M. C A.

-at Beaumont, Texas
+at Beaumont.
+Texas

-Mr. Tucker is a native Georgian
+Mr Tucker is a native Georgian

-and received his early training at
+and received his earlv training at

 Morehouse college.
 He is also a

-graduate of Virginia Union semi
+gradual" of Virginia Union semi

-nary, Richmond, Va., and Temple
+nary.
+Richmond, Va.. and Temple

-university.
-Philadelphia His ex
+university Philadelphia His ex

 perience includes instructor at the

-Harlem Community Trainind
+Harlem Community Training

-school, New York: Boys' Work sce
+school.
+New York: Boys’ Work sec

-West 135th Street Y. M. A. New
+West 135th Street Y. M A New

-found time o pursue courses at the
+found time to pursua courses at the

-Atlanta School of Social Worl: and
+Atlanta School of Social Work an 1

 the graduate school of Atlanta

-universily, having been graduated
+university, having been graduated

-from the former.
-He is a member
+from th" forme’’ Ho is a member

 of the Alpha Phi Alpha fraternity.